Ezequiel Tovar Preview, Player Props: Rockies vs. Rays

 Ezequiel Tovar At The Plate

+- In 69.7% of his 119 games this season, Tovar has picked up at least one hit.
+He's also had 28 multi-hit games.

+- He has homered in 14 games this season (11.8%), leaving the park in 3% of his plate appearances.

-- Tovar has driven in a run in 42 games this year (35.6%), including 11 games with more than one RBI (9.3%).
+- Tovar has an RBI in 42 of 119 games this season, with multiple RBI in 11 of them.
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.